Brandon Williamson (baseball): Cincinnati Reds

 On March 14, 2022, the Mariners traded Williamson, Justin Dunn, Jake Fraley, and a player to be named later (Connor Phillips) to the Cincinnati Reds in exchange for Jesse Winker and Eugenio Suárez.
 Williamson began the 2022 season with the Double-A Chattanooga Lookouts before receiving a promotion to the Triple-A Louisville Bats later in the season.
 In 27 starts between the two, he worked to a 6–7 record and 4.11 ERA with 123 strikeouts in 122 2/3 innings pitched.
 On November 15, the Reds added Williamson to their 40-man roster to protect him from the Rule 5 draft.

 After making a push for a spot in the Reds’ rotation during spring training, Williamson was optioned to Triple-A Louisville to begin the 2023 season.
 In 8 starts, he struggled to a 2–4 record and 6.62 ERA with 27 strikeouts.
 On May 15, 2023, the Reds announced that Williamson would make his debut the next day as the starting pitcher against the Colorado Rockies.
 In 23 starts during his rookie campaign, he logged a 5–5 record and 4.46 ERA with 98 strikeouts across 117 innings pitched.

 Williamson began the 2024 season on the injured list with a left shoulder strain.
 On May 8, 2024, he was transferred to the 60–day injured list.
 Williamson was activated on September 1.
 In 4 games (3 starts) for Cincinnati, he posted a 3.77 ERA with 12 strikeouts over 14 1/3 innings pitched.
 On September 18, it was announced that Williamson had suffered a full tear of his ulnar collateral ligament and would undergo Tommy John surgery.
-The procedure ruled him out for the remainder of 2024 and likely the entirety of the 2025 campaign.
+The procedure ruled him out for the remainder of 2024, as well as the entirety of the 2025 season.

+On April 30, 2026, Williamson was placed on the injured list due to left shoulder fatigue.
+On May 6, he was transferred to the 60-day injured list.
+Williamson was activated from the injured list on September 1.